 École Polytechnique is a leading French institute which combines top-level research, academics, and innovation at the cutting-edge of science and technology.
-Our three types of progressive graduate level programs—Ingénieur Polytechnicien, Master’s, and PhD—are highly selective and promote a culture of excellence with a strong emphasis on science anchored in humanist traditions.
-As a widely international university, École Polytechnique offers a variety of international programs and attracts a growing number of international students and researchers from around the globe (30% of students and 23% of faculty members).
+Our three types of progressive graduate level programs—Ingénieur Polytechnicien, masters, and PhD—are highly selective and promote a culture of excellence with a strong emphasis on science anchored in humanist traditions.
+As a widely international university, École Polytechnique offers a variety of international programmes and attracts a growing number of international students and researchers from around the globe (30% of students and 23% of faculty members).

 We offer exceptional education to prepare bright men and women to excel in high-level key positions and lead complex and innovative projects which meet the challenges of 21st century society, all while maintaining a keen sense of their civil and social responsibilities.
-With its 20 laboratories, all joint research facilities with the French National Center for Scientific Research (see p.56), the École Polytechnique Research Center explores the frontiers of interdisciplinary knowledge to provide major contributions to science, technology, and society.
+With its 20 laboratories, all joint research facilities with the French National Center for Scientific Research (see p.56), the École Polytechnique Research Centre explores the frontiers of interdisciplinary knowledge to provide major contributions to science, technology, and society.

 This 4-year curriculum provides our students with both: